COLE GOLD MINES

 New Historical Data

-In March 2024 a deep dive into public historical records found data from a drill hole completed in the 1930’s, among other occurrences still being processed, from a separate area than where past underground exploration had occurred.
+A deep dive into public historical records found data from a drill hole completed in the 1930’s.
 Hole DDH-12, drilled by Cole Gold Mines and located approximately 450 meters southwest from the historical underground workings, intersected over 3.5 meters of vein quartz in schist with gold values in quartz and visible gold in the fractures.
-This surface hole was drilled to the southeast at a -60 dip, and is very shallow, at only 39 meters in depth, with the intercept approximately halfway down the hole.
+This surface hole was drilled to the southeast at a -60° dip, and is very shallow, at only 39 meters in depth, with the intercept approximately halfway down the hole.

 In the conclusion of the report, when describing this underground development, the author states: “The many parallel gold bearing zones is, in the opinion of the writer, a most important feature.
 As shown on the cross section there are nine (9) gold bearing zones indicated across a horizontal width of 750 feet.
 On surface there are as many more and all warrant attention”.

-Rockland continues to compile historical geophysical and geological data over the Pipestone North property in preparation of a summer field program, in conjunction with the Cole Gold Mines property.
+Rockland continues to compile historical geophysical and geological data over the Cole Gold Mines project in preparation for a future exploration program.